x509cert/AzSecPodcast/transcripts/transcript8.md

 As an attacker could get in to our io, TN OT environments, so really some amazing stuff there and we know this is going to be a big learning curve as organizations kind of converged their IoT and it in OT practice is so very interested.
 Also in feedback you know what are the kind of things that you would want, you know as an IT person or an OT person or IoT person with that kind of background.
 You know what are the what are the things that you would be interested in learning, and as you kind of go on that journey to learn how all these things come together so very interested in that.
 And then last on Azure Security Center, Bunch of different cool enhancements.
 Gotta couple links in there.
 Feel first is some enhancements to Azure threat protection for Azure storage.
 For those who are not familiar with it.
 Essentially machine learning based rules heavily that identify when things are going weird.
 Anomalous, you know potential risk, alert type of things.
 In your storage accounts that hey, these things shouldn't be happening.
 These users don't normally do this, etc, so there's some enhancements to those rules.
-Also, the adaptive application controls in Azure Security Center also got some new recommendations and wild card support, and for those of you that aren't familiar with what that is, again, machine learning based very heavily, essentially application allow listing that is generated based on the actual behavior of the VMS in the processes on them to help you write those rules to make sure that you're allowing the right applications so.
+Also, the adaptive application controls in Azure Security Center also got some new recommendations and wild card support, and for those of you that aren't familiar with what that is, again, machine learning based very heavily, essentially application allow-listing that is generated based on the actual behavior of the VMs in the processes on them to help you write those rules to make sure that you're allowing the right applications.

-Very very cool technology.
+So very very cool technology.

 ## Michael

-And a couple things sort of peaked my interest this week.
-This one was the use of double key encryption for Microsoft 365.
-This applies to sensitive or the labeling documents so that a second key can be applied to that document.
-So there's a key managed by Microsoft, and there's a key that's managed by the tenants.
+And a couple things sort of piqued my interest this week.
+The first one was the use of double key encryption for Microsoft 365.
+This applies to  labeling documents so that a second key can be applied to that document.
+So there's a key managed by Microsoft, and there's a key that's managed by the tenant.
 And the nice thing there is that you apply it to a specific sensitivity level and automatically the policy engine applies double key encryption.
-Really good to see this alot of customers asking for more control over the keys rather than just keep it that are managed by Azure.
-The other thing that peaked my interest was as your Active Directory directory registration service will be ending support for TLS 1.0 and 114 government cloud that will be in August an for the rest of the commercial cloud that will be in October.
-As you can see, just about every service in Azure is moving to either totally deprecating prior versions of TLS.
-Older than 1.2 or allowing you to at least configure TLS 1.11 dot 1.01 dot one and 1.2.
+Really good to see this, a lot of customers asking for more control over the keys rather than just keys that are managed by Azure.

+The other thing that piqued my interest was Azure Active Directory Registration Service will be ending support for TLS 1.0 and 1.1.
+For Government Cloud that will be in August and for the rest of the commercial cloud that will be in October.
+As you can see, just about every service in Azure is moving to either totally deprecating prior versions of TLS older than 1.2 or allowing you to at least configure TLS 1.0, 1.1 and 1.2.

-Interesting thing happened to me this week that I want to share with you guys. 'cause I've seen this kind of thing before.
+Interesting thing happened to me this week that I want to share with you guys.
+I've seen this kind of thing before.

-Back in the day when I was working on the Microsoft Security Development Lifecycle on the HDL, we had this rule, which was if we ran a security tool over some code, say static analysis tool.
-We wouldn't just hand the developers list of all the warnings be cause you really need to triage those warnings 1st.
-And frankly, if you give a developer 250 warnings and five of them are serious and the rest are not, the developers going to lose any interest in even listening to your little learn any trust in that particular tool.
+Back in the day when I was working on the Microsoft Security Development Lifecycle, on the SDL, we had this rule, which was if we ran a security tool over some code, say static analysis tool.
+We wouldn't just hand the developers a list of all the warnings because you really need to triage those warnings first.
+And frankly, if you give a developer 250 warnings and five of them are serious and the rest are not, the developers going to lose any interest in even listening to you let alone any trust in that particular tool.

-So I've always sort of live by that idea for many, many years and never hand a list of bugs to somebody to look at that gonna happen this week.
-Actually, where the customer it was really interesting.
-The customer approached me and asked me for my opinion on some bugs and essentially what happened was the customer security team had run a scanning tool against an AK S Azure Kubernetes service installation and it was running Ubuntu 1604 LTS.
-The long term support and they found some bugs.
+So I've always sort of live by that idea for many, many years and never hand a list of bugs to somebody to look at.

+But that kinda happened this week, actually, with a customer; it was really interesting.
+The customer approached me and asked me for my opinion on some bugs and essentially what happened was the customer security team had run a scanning tool against an AKS (Azure Kubernetes Service) installation and it was running Ubuntu 1604 LTS, the long term support, and they found some bugs.
 Some unfixed vulnerabilities, and I use the word vulnerabilities very loosely.

 To be honest, we looking at the list.
 It looked pretty bad.
 You look like there's quite a few vulnerabilities in there, but on closer inspection they they really weren't.
-So one of them was actually rated what's called the CVS.
-The common vulnerability scoring system, which goes on sort of a range of 1 to 10 where one is low antennas.

-Basically the slow heat death of the universe tennis catastrophic.
-I mean 10 is drop what you're doing and you need to go and fix this now.
+So one of them was actually rated what's called the CVSS - the common vulnerability scoring system, which goes on a range of 1 to 10, where one is low and ten is basically the slow heat-death of the universe; 10 is catastrophic, I mean 10 is "drop what you're doing and you need to go and fix this now".
 Well there was one bug in there that was against a set of tools called binutils and they were command line tools that was raised at 9.4 and this immediately set off alarm bells.

 So I started looking at this issue and like this is in command line tools.
-How can this be in nine point 4 mean these tools?
+How can this be in 9.4 in command-line tools?
 They require a human to run them, they don't run as root, they don't make network connections, they don't access sensitive data.
-How can this be a 9.4 I had.
-I had to look at the actual bugs themselves and I probably gave him like a 4.5 ish something like that.
-There's no way that deliver in nine point 4 but they were holding up this customer from deploying AK S little bit more digging around and I talked to Michael Withrow.
-So Michael.

-Those are my podcast, I think episode 2 talking bout container security.
-I've talked to Michael about it, that's ask his opinion.
-He said one thing would be really careful is that sometimes the vendor of the operating system, in this case a bunch too.
-They may not actually have a Patch for that specific service, and sure enough, there was actually no Patch for Ubuntu 1604, but there was a Patch on 1804, but the customer was using 1604.
+How can this be a 9.4.
+I had a look at the actual bugs themselves and I probably gave him like a 4.5-ish, something like that.
+There's no way they were a 9.4, but they were holding up this customer from deploying AKS.
+I did a bit more digging around and I talked to Michael Withrow.
+So Michael was on our podcast, I think episode 2 talking about container security.
+I talked to Michael about it, to ask his opinion.
+He said one thing would be really careful is that sometimes the vendor of the operating system, in this case Ubuntu, they may not actually have a patch for that specific service, and sure enough, there was actually no patch for Ubuntu 1604, but there was a patch on 1804, but the customer was using 1604.

-I then looked a little bit further found that Red Hat actually disagreed with the 9.4 rating and rated at a 4.4 which is close to my 4.5 and their fix was we're not fixing this at all.
+I then looked a little bit further found that RedHat actually disagreed with the 9.4 rating and rated at a 4.4 which is close to my 4.5 and their fix was we're not fixing this at all!

-So the moral of the story is that if your insecurity and you run scanning tools, please don't hand your developers or redeployment people a a wall of bugs that have to be addressed.
-You really need to perform some kind of pre analysis using your own security expertise to frankly triage the bugs and also pick you battles again for the customer.
-This is really kind of pretty scary because they had this wall of issues to look at, none of them.
-None of them were serious.
+So the moral of the story is that if your in security and you run scanning tools, please don't hand your developers or deployment people a wall of bugs that have to be addressed.
+You really need to perform some kind of pre-analysis using your own security expertise to frankly triage the bugs and also pick you battles.
+Again for the customer, this is really kind of pretty scary because they had this wall of issues to look at, none of them were serious.

-## Michael

-And with that, let's change tax and talk to our guest this week we have Randy Campbell who works for Microsoft Services.
+And with that, let's change tacks and talk to our guest this week.
+We have Randy Campbell who works for Microsoft Services.
 Welcome Randy, you want to give us a quick blurb on what you do, how long you been Microsoft?

 ## Randy

 Hello Michael, thanks for having me.
-I've been with Microsoft for May 23rd year, which is ranged from Technical Support, dedicated support, an now consulting for about the last 13 years.
+I've been with Microsoft for, I am in my 23rd year, which is ranged from Technical Support, dedicated support, and now consulting for about the last 13 years.

+## Michael

+Nice!
+So your your main area of expertise is networking right?
+Specifically today anyway, Azure networking.

+## Randy

-Nice so your your main area of expertise is is networking right specifically today anyway, as your networking Azure infrastructure as a whole, I do have a good bit of networking experience, yes.
+Azure infrastructure as a whole, I do have a good bit of networking experience, yes.

+## Michael

 So one of the big topics that comes up constantly with customers is that of network isolation.
 I mean, obviously Azure is a public cloud and that means public endpoints, public IP addresses, services that are technically can be exposed to the Internet.
 Therefore potentially untrusted users.
-So one of the buzzwords were here thrown around quite often is this notion of network isolation.
-So from your perspective, what the customers want.

-When they're talking about network isolation in the context of a cloud environment.
+So one of the buzzwords we hear thrown around quite often is this notion of network isolation.
+So from your perspective, what do customers want when they're talking about network isolation in the context of a cloud environment?

+## Randy

 So in my experience, I would say most of the time customers are looking for a way to be able to utilize Azure resources such as Azure storage, Azure SQL to store data that might have some very sensitive information, could contain Pi or Phi, anything like that, and they want to be able to utilize those in a way that remains on their private network while running in the cloud.
 We really need to differentiate here between pass.
 And I, as right, we're talking.
 We talk about private, privately accessible services.
 We've always kind of been able to do that with the as.
 Is that correct path has always been the area where there's been public endpoints?
 Absolutely yeah, with as you're thinking about virtual machines and those are by default just they're going to be specific for your environment, and they're going to be deployed into a subnet, so they would get their own private IP address, their private for you.